Towards Deploying VLA without Fine-Tuning: Plug-and-Play Inference-Time VLA Policy Steering via Embodied Evolutionary Diffusion: Conclusions

 \subsection{Discussion}

-The experimental results demonstrate that the proposed VLA-Pilot can effectively steer pre-trained VLA policies at inference time without requiring any fine-tuning.
-Compared with existing methods, VLA-Pilot introduces two critical advantages.
-First, it employs MLLM as an open-world external verifier, eliminating the need for training task-specific verifiers and enhancing generalization to OOD tasks (as shown in Table~\ref{tab2}).
-Second, it integrates Evolutionary Diffusion to evolve high-scoring action proposals toward task-aligned solutions.
-This mitigates a key limitation of prior methods that rely solely on static selection, which often fails when the initial candidates lack viable actions.
-Furthermore, experiments reveal that VLA-Pilot achieves performance on par with supervised fine-tuning using 50 expert demonstrations (Figure~\ref{fig7}).
-Overall, VLA-Pilot provides new insights into inference-time control of pre-trained VLA policies, contributing to the development of more scalable, data-efficient, and adaptable robotic manipulation systems.
+VLA-Pilot enables effective inference-time steering of pre-trained VLA policies without fine-tuning.
+Compared to prior methods, it offers three key advantages.
+First, it uses MLLMs as open-world verifiers, removing the need for task-specific training and improving generalization to OOD tasks (Table~\ref{tab2}).
+Second, Evolutionary Diffusion adaptively refines action candidates, overcoming the limitations of static selection (Table~\ref{tab1}).
+Third, closed-loop refinement allows reactive correction under dynamic conditions.
+Notably, VLA-Pilot matches the performance of supervised fine-tuning with 50 expert demonstrations (Figure~\ref{fig7}), highlighting its practical value as a lightweight and generalizable alternative for real-world VLA deployment.

-\section{CONCLUSIONS}
+\section{Conclusions}

-In this paper, we presented VLA-Pilot, an inference-time policy steering method that enables zero-shot generalization of pre-trained VLA models to downstream tasks without any fine-tuning.
-Real-world experiments validate its effectiveness and highlight its potential as a universal and modular plug-in for aligning generalist VLA policies with diverse downstream task goals.
-However, VLA-Pilot still has several limitations.
-First, it requires the underlying VLA policy to support noise-conditioned sampling, restricting applicability to architectures with diffusion-based action heads.
-Future work should explore how to generalize the steering paradigm to arbitrary VLA architectures.
-Second, VLA-Pilot introduces inference-time overhead, stemming from the use of MLLM.
-Future work will incorporate recent advances in model quantization and inference-time caching to reduce computational cost without sacrificing performance.
+In this paper, we presented VLA-Pilot, an inference-time policy steering method that enables zero-shot deployment of pre-trained VLA models without any fine-tuning.
+Both simulation and real-world experiments validate its effectiveness and highlight its potential as a universal and modular plug-in for aligning generalist VLA policies with diverse downstream task goals.
+Despite its effectiveness, VLA-Pilot has several limitations.
+First, it assumes that the underlying VLA policy supports noise-conditioned sampling, limiting its applicability to diffusion-based architectures.
+Second, the reliance on MLLMs introduces non-trivial inference-time latency.
+Third, the current reward evaluation paradigm depends on keypoint-based vision grounding, which may be brittle in tasks involving delayed effects or deformable object interactions.
+Future directions include extending the steering paradigm to broader VLA architectures, optimizing MLLM integration via quantization or caching strategies, and improving robustness by incorporating richer embodied feedback beyond keypoint-level signals.